 - Step 5: Then add the chopped broccoli to the skillet and cook for another few minutes.

 - Step 6: Add the chopped bell peppers and the sauce to the pan and stir everything well to combine.
-Cook it all together for an extra 5-10 minutes, until the vegetables have the tenderness you like.
+Cook it all for an extra 5-10 minutes, until the vegetables have the tenderness you like.
 Then serve and enjoy!

 Top Tips:

-- The teriyaki sauce on this stir fry is great for making other recipes so feel free to make a double or triple batch and save some for other meals later in the week.
+- The teriyaki sauce on this stir fry is great for making other recipes too so feel free to make a double or triple batch and save some for other meals later in the week.

-Whole30 chicken stir fry FAQs:
+Gluten-free chicken stir fry FAQs:

 You do cook the chicken first when making a chicken stir fry.
 Once you cook the chicken you then add the fresh, chopped vegetables and cook everything together until the vegetables are tender.